Beasta2768/Final-Year-Project/Logbook.md

 ## Week 20 (27/01/25)
 ### Project Development (28-29/01/25)
 - setup firebase environment and integrated it into react project
+	- used the docs https://firebase.google.com/docs to learn how to integrate user  authentication with react

 ## Week 21 (03/02/25)
 ### Project Development (05-06/02/25)
+-
 ## Week 22 (10/02/25)
 ### Project Development (12-13/02/25)
 - login and image upload